Mr-TalhaIlyas/Openpose-docker/README.md

 ```
 docker pull talhailyas/openpose-v2:v0.1
 ```
-Run like
+Run in interactive model like; so you can use VS Code to attach the running container on remote or local server.

 ```
 docker run --gpus all -it --rm -v /home/dir/to/mount/:/openpose/examples/media/ openpose-v2 /bin/bash
 ```

-or RUN with proper input, output dirs
+or RUN with proper input, output dirs in background will exit once all videos processed in the input dir.

 ```
 docker run --gpus all \